-Camp is limited to twelve campers.
-We hope to run two sessions every year; however, demand is often heavy, so please apply as soon as you can.
+Each camp session is limited to twelve campers.
+We run three sessions every year; however, demand is often heavy, so please apply as soon as you can.
 Priority will be given to new campers, but repeat participants are welcome and encouraged to apply.

-Camp is facilitated by faculty professionals in writing instruction.
-Additional activities will include private consultations, opportunities to workshop with colleagues, and writing tips and techniques.
+The sessions are facilitated by faculty professionals in writing instruction.
+Additional Writing Camp activities may include private consultations, opportunities to workshop with colleagues, and writing tips and techniques.

 Articles and Other Resources about Writing

 - Boyle Single, Peg.
 (2010).
-Demystifying the Dissertion: Perfectionism — II.
+Demystifying the Dissertation: Perfectionism — II.
 Inside Higher Ed.